Find a Lender-Approved Local Conveyancer in Lacock

 Planning law solicitors in Lacock regulated by the Solicitors Regulation Authority

-The firms listed below are a non-comprehensive list of solicitors in Lacock specialising in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including development on contaminated land
+The list below is a small selection of solicitors in Lacock with expertise in planning law.
+This may include advice on development on contaminated land

 • Goughs Lawyers Llp, 5 Bath Road, Melksham, Wiltshire, SN12 6LN